henryylim01/network-scan-dashboard/network-scan-dashboard/REFLECTION.md

 **Fix:** replaced the check-then-create pattern with an atomic `mkdir`-based lock. `mkdir` fails immediately if the directory already exists, so the check and the creation happen as a single atomic operation instead of two separate steps that can race.

-**What I learned:** "it probably won't happen often" isn't the same as "it's correct."
+**What I learned:** "it probably won't happen often" isn't the same as "it's correct and won't happen."
 Atomic operations exist specifically to remove this class of bug, and it's worth using them even when the failure window seems small.

 ## 4. The risk-level bug: the most interesting one